searchspring/snap/docs/INTEGRATION_FOREGROUND_FILTERS.md

 ```

-The `initial.state` object takes `urlManager.state` values, such as filter, sort, page, and pageSize.
-Although this is more commonly to be used with filter.
+The `initial.parameters` object takes `UrlManager` state parameters, such as filter, sort, page, and pageSize.
+This feature is likely to mostly be used used with filter, but any parameters including custom ones could be utilized.

-There is also an optional `ignoreList` param you can set on the `initial` object.
-This will allow certain state values to be set initially via the url while also maintaining & merging the `initial.state` object.
-See example where the `initial.state` filter `color_family:blue` will be set even if there are other `filter` params present in the url manager state.
+There is also an optional `ignoreParameter` param you can set on the `initial.settings` object, this allows for specifying additional UrlManager state parameters to be added to the ignore list.
+See example where the `initial.state` filter `on_sale:yes` will be set even if there are other `filter` params present in the UrlManager state.
+The default values in the `ignoreParameter` are `query`, `tag`, `oq` and `fallbackQuery`.
+This list is used to determine wether or not to apply the initial state provided - if the UrlManager state contains any states that are not being ignored, the initial state will not be applied.

 ```typescript
 const config = {
 	client: {
 		globals: {